Jeiwan/uniswapv3-book/content/docs/milestone_4/user-interface.md

 # User Interface

-After introducing swap paths, we can significantly simplify the internal of our web app.
+After introducing swap paths, we can significantly simplify the internals of our web app.
 First of all, every swap now uses a path since path doesn't have to contain multiple pools.
 Second, it's now easier to change the direction of swap: we can simply reverse the path.
 And, thanks to the unified pool address generation via `CREATE2` and unique salts, we no longer need to store pool addresses and care about tokens order.